GoogleCloudPlatform/compute-image-tools/cli_tools/gce_vm_image_import/README.md

 + `-kms-keyring=KMS_KEYRING` The KMS keyring of the key.
 + `-kms-location=KMS_LOCATION` The Cloud location for the key.
 + `-kms-project=KMS_PROJECT` The Cloud project for the key
-+ `-no_external_ip` Set if VPC does not allow external IPs
++ `-no_external_ip` Temporary VMs are created in your project during image import.
+  Set this flag so that these temporary VMs are not assigned external IP addresses.
+  For more information, see: https://cloud.google.com/compute/docs/import/importing-virtual-disks#no-external-ip
 + `-labels=[KEY=VALUE,...]` labels: List of label KEY=VALUE pairs to add.
 Keys must start with a lowercase character and contain only hyphens (-), underscores (_), lowercase characters, and numbers.
 Values must contain only hyphens (-), underscores (_), lowercase characters, and numbers.
-+ `-storage_location` Location for the imported image which can be any GCS location.
++ `-storage_location` Location (a region or a multi-region) for the imported image which can be any GCS location.
 If the location parameter is not included, images are created in the multi-region associated with the source disk, image, snapshot or GCS bucket.
++ `-compute_service_account` Compute service account to be used by importer Virtual Machine.
+When empty, the default Compute Engine service account is used.
++ `-uefi_compatible` Enables UEFI booting, which is an alternative system boot method.
++ `-sysprep_windows` Generalize image using Windows Sysprep.
+Only applicable to Windows.
++ `-byol` Specifies that a BYOL license should be applied.
++ `-client_version` Identifies the version of the client of the importer.
++ `-execution_id` The execution ID to differentiate GCE resources of each imports.

 ### Usage

 ```